-Gifts and hospitality are permitted when they are:
+Gifts and entertainment are permitted when they are:

+Gifts and entertainment

-Gifts and hospitality (whether giving or receiving)
+(whether giving or receiving)

-Acceptable forms of gifts and hospitality include: Prohibited forms of gifts and hospitality include: FWD promotional items For example, calendars, pens, coffee mugs, etc. Lavishly priced gifts Expensive meals and drinks ₩ 🏶 🖣 Inexpensive souvenirs small gift items Tickets to modestly priced events Gifts / entertainment exchanged in relation to any business consideration or frequently with the same person or entity ★ Ticket ★ Inexpensive food items Inexpensive meals and drinks Attendance at "adult- Such as gentlemen's nightclubs and spas only" establishments clubs, gambling venues, 🚔 🍈
+Acceptable forms of gifts and entertainment include: Prohibited forms of gifts and entertainment include: FWD promotional items For example, calendars, pens, coffee mugs, etc. Lavishly priced gifts Expensive meals and drinks ₩ 🏶 🖣 Inexpensive souvenirs small gift items Tickets to modestly priced events Gifts / entertainment exchanged in relation to any business consideration or frequently with the same person or entity ★ Ticket ★ Inexpensive food items Inexpensive meals and drinks lt-only" establishments s clubs, gambling venues, s 2 👕 📄 💆

-Use your best judgment when giving gifts or hospitality and follow the policy in place for your business Think about whether the gift or hospitality is being exchanged to influence a person's decision or create a sense of obligation.
-If yes, then that gift or hospitality could be a bribe or create the appearance of corruption and is against our Code and the law.
+Use your best judgment when giving gifts or entertainment and follow the policy in place for your business Think about whether the gift or entertainment is being exchanged to influence a person's decision or create a sense of obligation.
+If yes, then that gift or entertainment could be a bribe or create the appearance of corruption and is against our Code and the law.

-If refusing a gift or hospitality is not possible or feasible, or if refusal would be highly offensive to the person offering the benefit, accept the gift or entertainment and report the incident to the Compliance department.
+If refusing a gift or entertainment is not possible or feasible, or if refusal would be highly offensive to the person offering the benefit, accept the gift or entertainment and report the incident to the Compliance department.